 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 Other medical problems

 The presence of other medical problems may affect the use of cobicistat.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Kidney disease—Use with caution.
 May make this condition worse.

 Proper use of cobicistat

 Take cobicistat exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-cobicistat comes with a patient information leaflet.
+Cobicistat comes with a patient information leaflet.
 Read and follow these instructions carefully.
 Read it again each time you refill your prescription in case there is new information.
-You should talk to your doctor if you have any questions.
+Talk to your doctor if you have any questions.